-A complete review of a standard claim usually takes approximately six to eight weeks.
+A complete review of a standard claim usually takes approximately eight to ten weeks.
 To reduce delays:

 Niagara Region does not accept written notices of lien claims through its online claims intake process or by email.
 Written notices of liens must be served on Niagara Region according to the Construction Act.